Categories: News

 “This report is a first step in showing that diversity and inclusion is a priority at Uber,” Uber CEO Travis Kalanick said in a statement provided by a spokesperson.

 In Uber's first companywide meeting on Feb.
 21 after sexism allegations became public, Kalanick apologized for leading the company up to that point and promised staff Uber would “do better.”
-Two days later, women of Uber urged Kalanick to begin “listening to your own people,” and start “admitting to ourselves as company that we have a systemic problem,” according to leaked audio obtained by BuzzFeed.
+Two days later, women of Uber urged Kalanick to begin “listening to your own people,” and start “admitting to ourselves as a company that we have a systemic problem,” according to leaked audio obtained by BuzzFeed.
 On Friday, The Information reported that Kalanick and a team of five Uber employees visited an escort bar during a work trip to Seoul in mid-2014, leading to an HR complaint from a female employee who felt uncomfortable.

 [ad_2]